XiaoLiSean/slambench2/README.md

 sudo apt-get install lightdm
 sudo service lightdm restart
 ```
 This will bring your graphic system back while will not resolve the cuda dependencies issue.
+For more guidance fixing graphics related issues, please refer to https://askubuntu.com/questions/760934/graphics-issues-after-while-installing-ubuntu-16-04-16-10-with-nvidia-graphics.